Magyartanulas/magyartanulas.github.io/word_order.md

 * I didn't give the ***book*** to her. - (I gave her somethin else.)
 * I didn't give the book to ***her***. - (I gave the book to someone else.)

+Because English generally a rigid word order, emphasis only happens through stressing words.

+In Hungarian, the location of the topic in the sentence determines the emphasis.
+As a rule of thumb, emphasised words (the topic) go before those that are not.

+### Negation

+The negative word always comes first when negating the sentence.
+The word directly after the negative word is emphasised.

+* Nem vagyok magyar.
+*

 ## Things to watch out for

+## Recap Table